Windows 2.1: Windows 2.11

 Windows 2.11 was released on March 13, 1989.
 As the successor of Windows 2.1, it was also released in Windows/286 and Windows/386 editions, with some minor changes in memory management and updates regarding printing options.
 It was noted that costs for organizations that ran Windows 2.11 were lower.

 Features

-Changes to the user interface did not occur in this version, and instead, Microsoft had increased its performance and added enhanced memory management.
+Changes to the user interface did not occur in this version; instead, Microsoft had increased its performance and added enhanced memory management.
 The Windows/286 variant introduced LIM 4.0 boards to store and swap executable code.
 Both variants had also introduced support towards more devices, while its printer support has been improved.
 Windows/386 allows sharing a single printer to multiple windows.
 Microsoft has also introduced a disk-caching program, SmartDrive, while third-party developers had introduced more apps to Windows 2.1 and 2.11.

 System requirements

 The official system requirements for Windows 2.1 include the following:

 Windows 2.1 is shipped with 1.2 MB 5¼-inch or 720K 3½-inch floppy disks.
 The Windows/386 variant also comes with user's guides, a quick-reference card and a manual that explains the features of the 386 variant.